linroger/FinanceCompendium/II. Economics/Macroeconomics/PPHA Macroeconomic Policymaking/Better Spending for Better Lives/Chapter 05 Public Infrastructure Less Waste for Better Building.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/039d4ff1-8da6-4c4c-9fe7-0e1baa9d2e55/3c1877e4a6d1d72ddb669f801d9edead066bb9d3a0e4c6a288b53af98eaa36a5.jpg)
 Source: Authors' elaboration adapted from Dobbs et al. (2013).

-investment process can raise returns on both public and private investment and ensure that investment generates the required growth dividends while maintaining fiscal and debt sustainability (Collier and Venables, 2008).
+The investment process can raise returns on both public and private investment and ensure that investment generates the required growth dividends while maintaining fiscal and debt sustainability (Collier and Venables, 2008).
 Choosing the right combination of projects and eliminating wasteful ones could save \$200 billion a year globally (McKinsey Global Institute, 2017).
 When upstream planning is done properly, countries select the projects with the highest social rates of return, avoiding white elephants (e.g., "bridges to nowhere").

 The Public Investment Management Index (PIMI) developed by the International Monetary Fund (IMF) assesses the institutional environment underpinning public investment management systems at four project stages: appraisal, selection, implementation, and evaluation.
 Its sample of 71 countries includes 10 countries from Latin America and the Caribbean.
 The index—which ranges from 0 (least efficient) to 4 (most efficient)—indicates that while Latin America and the Caribbean performs well relative to other regions, it still has a long way to go in terms of efficiency.
 Its average (1.83) is slightly lower than the average for Eastern European countries (1.91) but relatively higher than the lowest-scoring region, Africa (1.56).<sup>3</sup> Brazil, Colombia, Peru, and Bolivia score above the average of the 10 Latin American and Caribbean countries included (Table 5.1).
 Nonetheless, the region is far from the best performer in the sample, South Africa, which has an efficiency score of 3.53.

 The PIMI includes only 10 countries in Latin America and the Caribbean.
 To overcome this limitation, Contreras et al. (2016) of the IDB revised this methodology and used it to assess all countries in the Network of National Public Investment Systems (SNIP).
 They added one new dimension and two subdimensions to the PIMI.
 A new dimension, labeled as "general characterization of the public investment cycle," captures operational characteristics with respect to all stages of the public investment cycle.
-The subdimension
+The subdimension "methodologies on project preparation and evaluation/social pricing" is included in the "strategic guidance and project appraisal" dimension and the subdimension "selection criteria" is included in the "project section" dimension.

 Table 5.1 Public Investment Management Index, 2015